tidyverse/tidyverse.org/content/blog/dbplyr-2-5-0/index.md

 </div>

-[`I()`](https://rdrr.io/r/base/AsIs.html) is a base function, and you may be familiar with its use in models, e.g. `lm(y ~ x + I(y * z))`.
-It performs a similar role for both dbplyr and models: it tells the function to treat the argument as is, rather than quoting it in the case of dbplyr, or interpreting as an interaction in the case of [`lm()`](https://rdrr.io/r/stats/lm.html).
+[`I()`](https://rdrr.io/r/base/AsIs.html) is a base function, and you may be familiar from it from modelling, e.g. `lm(y ~ x + I(y * z))`.
+It performs a similar role for both dbplyr and modelling function: it tells the function to treat the argument as is, rather than quoting it in the case of dbplyr, or interpreting as an interaction in the case of [`lm()`](https://rdrr.io/r/stats/lm.html).

 [`I()`](https://rdrr.io/r/base/AsIs.html) is dbplyr's preferred way of specifying nested table identifiers and we will eventually formally supersede and then one day deprecate the other options.
-However, because their usage is quite widespread, this process will be slow and gradual, and play out over multiple years; there's no need to make changes now.
+However, because their usage is widespread, this process will be slow and gradual, and play out over multiple years; there's no need to make changes now.

 (If you're the author of a dbplyr backend, you'll can take advantage of this new syntax by using the `dbplyr_table_path` class. dbplyr now provides a [few helper functions](https://dbplyr.tidyverse.org/reference/is_table_path.html) to make this easier.)